archfirst/trader-desktop-server-diagnostics/README.md

         $ grunt

-This will open the diagnostics application in your browser.
+This will open the diagnostics web application in your browser.
 It can also be launched manually by pointing your browser to [http://localhost:9000](http://localhost:9000).

 Here's a screen shot of the application: